Cafe Graze has a tasty new menu, this menu was designed to reduce salt in kids lunch boxes and support our conservation priorities.

 Wherever possible, we also avoid any ingredients that would conflict with our conservation work.

-Palm oil plantations are a major cause of deforestation, which destroys habitats and adds to climate change so we only sell ice-cream which is free of palm oil, and are changing other products that contain it too.
+Palm oil plantations are a major cause of deforestation, which destroys habitats and adds to climate change so we only sell ice-cream which is free of palm oil, and other products that use sustainable palm oil.
+All the products in our gift shop are palm oil free.

 All our fish is accredited by the Marine Stewardship Council, our coffees and hot chocolate are Rainforest Alliance certified and our tea and sugar are Fair Trade.